Towerism/minecraft-website/content/survival.md

 6. 🎉 **Rewards Galore**:

    - 🕒 _Hourly Bonuses_: Log in regularly to claim your hourly goodies.
 Diamonds, enchanted gear, or rare artifacts—it’s a surprise every time!
-   - 🌞 _Daily Treasures_: Don’t miss out on daily rewards.
+   - 🌞 _Daily Loot_: Don’t miss out on daily rewards.
 The more consecutive days you play, the better the loot!
-   - 🌟 _Weekly Challenges_: Rise to the challenge and earn exclusive rewards.
-Only the bravest survive these trials.
+   - 🌟 _Weekly Treasures_: Brace yourself for the weekly windfall!
+From ancient relics to mythical gear, our weekly rewards are nothing short of epic.
+Unleash your inner adventurer and claim what’s rightfully yours!

 7. 📦 **Deliveries**: Turn your hoarded odd items into rewards!
 Submit those quirky finds—like that lonely leather boot or half-broken wooden sword—and receive sweet surprises in return.
 8. 🎲 **Feeling Lucky?
 Try the Lottery!**: Purchase a lottery ticket and cross your fingers.
 Who knows?
 You might win big and become the talk of the server!